JoshMK/HTML-JS-accessibility-snippets/README.md

 - Wrap grouped controls with `<legend>` and `<fieldset>` when a higher level description (i.e., the legend) is necessary.
 Contextually obvious tags (i.e., `<select>`) don't need to be wrapped.
 - `<input type='submit'>` and `<input type='reset'>` - always supply a `value=` attribute (screen readers read these aloud for context).
 - `<button>` - always supply text between the opening/closing `</button>` tag.
+- use `<label>` for better accessibility/support instead of the `placeholder` attribute if possible.
+- for the `placeholder` attribute, make sure its text contrast is adjusted for WCAG using custom CSS (the default values are noncompliant - see correcting code snippet below)

 ### References